International Student Orientation Answers for newly admitted students related to International Student Orientation and arriving at W&L.

 You should receive information about the opportunity to purchase packages of bedding, towels and other personal effects from Residence Hall Linens.
 In addition, you may also want to ship items such as a laptop or other school supplies.
 If you want your package to be placed in your room before you arrive, it must arrive at W&L by August 21, 2022.

 To make sure that you receive your package, follow these guidelines:

 · Your package must weigh less than 50 pounds.

 · Your package must be able to be carried by one person.

-· Your package must be clearly labeled on all sides like this:
+· If you need the package to be sent to your room, your package must be clearly labeled like this: